eclipse-theia/theia-website/src/docs/events.md

 ```

 What this actually returns is a function that will register an event
-handler so you just pass it your event handler function and it will
+handler.
+Passing it your event handler function will
 register it so that it's called when the event fires.

-so you can call:
+So you can call:

 (From logger.ts)

 ``` typescript
  /* Update the root logger log level if it changes in the backend. */
         loggerWatcher.onLogLevelChanged(event => {